pascal-p/PA_PML/pa_pml.md

 # Synopsis
 The aim of this report is to predict the manner in which a group of six people did their fitness exercise, using data from accelerometers on the belt, forearm, arm, and dumbell.
 More information about the datasets (a training set and a test one) is available at http://groupware.les.inf.puc-rio.br/har (in particular cf. section Weight Lifting Exercises Dataset).

-Our procedure will be as followed:
+Our procedure involve the following steps in this order:

 - load the packages we need,
 - load the two datasets,